dapphub/k-dss/src/dss.md

 #### administering a position

 This is the core method that opens, manages, and closes a collateralised debt position.
 This method has the ability to issue or delete dai while increasing or decreasing the position's debt, and to deposit and withdraw "encumbered" collateral from the position.
-The caller specifies the Ilk `i` to interact with, and agent identifiers `u`, `v`, and `w`, corresponding to the sources of the debt, unencumbered collateral, and dai, respectively.
+The caller specifies the ilk `i` to interact with, and identifiers `u`, `v`, and `w`, corresponding to the sources of the debt, unencumbered collateral, and dai, respectively.
 The collateral and debt unit adjustments `dink` and `dart` are specified incrementally.

 ```act